reidmit/website/content/projects/handmade-film.md

 These three videos were made on [Super 8mm film](https://en.wikipedia.org/wiki/Super_8_film) and hand-developed/hand-scratched/hand-colored.
 I made them for a class called Handmade Film, in which we were encouraged to experiment with different ways to intervene upon the film before and after developing it.

-The process generally involved shooting some footage, developing it in a darkroom, cutting/rearranging/scratching the film strips somehow, digitizing the footage with a [telecine](https://en.wikipedia.org/wiki/Telecine) machine, and then doing final editing and sound design with Adobe Premiere.
+The process involved shooting some footage, developing it in a darkroom, cutting/rearranging/scratching the film strips, digitizing the footage with a [telecine](https://en.wikipedia.org/wiki/Telecine) machine, and then doing final editing and sound design with Adobe Premiere.
 I had never done anything quite like this before, and I had a ton of fun making mistakes in the process.
 I ended up with three pieces that I'm proud of.

 ## Evolution